benja-wu/CozmoGestureRegonize/README.md

 # CozmoGestureRegonize
-using 3DCNN model by Keras to recognize four type gestures, and then preform related actions
+using 3DCNN model by Keras to recognize four type gestures, and then perform related actions

 ### Training pics
 * Download from https://twentybn.com/datasets/jester.
 Every video in this data is a collection of 38 pics capturing from the  related gesture video